junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Crowley slams Kevin to the wall and strangles him.
 "I don't need you," he tells him, one word at a time.

+Kevin struggles and kicks.
+But even then, he's still trying to smile, even laugh.
+"You -- will -- lose," he struggles with each words, but still trying to force the syllables out.
+The kid looks Crowley in the eyes, not scared.
+"They -- will -- kill -- you.
+We -- will -- win --"

+Crowley puts more strength onto his throat, meeting Kevin's eyes with deep frown.
+"Good luck try that without the tablets and prophet."

-Kevin struggles and kicks, but soon, his arms and legs limp.
-Not even an angel can snap him out of Crowley's grasp now.
+Soon, Kevin's arms and legs fall limp, his struggle slowing down, his eyes rolling and closing.
+Not even an angel can snap him out of Crowley's grasp now -- not like anyone can penetrate his angel proof sigils all around them anyway.

-The prophet stops breathing.
+Eventually, the prophet stops breathing.

 Crowley snaps his neck just to be sure, just like he did to Kevin's high school sweetheart.